weizhou0/SAIGE-QTL-doc/docs/Installation_conda.md

      Please make sure to set up the LDFLAGS and CPPFLAGS using export (the last two command lines), so libraries can be linked correctly when the SAIGE source code is compiled.

-    Note: [Here](https://github.com/weizhou0/qtl/blob/main/conda_env/createCondaEnvSAIGE_steps.txt) are the steps to create the conda environment file
+    Note: [Here](https://github.com/weizhou0/qtl/blob/main/conda_env/createCondaEnvSAIGE_steps.txt) are the steps to create the conda environment file.

-3. Install SAIGE-QTL from the source code.
+3. Install SAIGE-QTL from the source code, by running:

      ```bash
        src_branch=main